NFL CPOY Favorite

 Of all the trophies and awards regarding the NFL, the Comeback Player Of The Year title is certainly something no player targets winning, as typically, the award recognizes players who have displayed resilience in making a triumphant return to top form from major injuries or excelling after a challenging season.

 Buffalo Bills safety Damar Hamlin was the betting favorite for almost all of 2023 until Joe Flacco swooped in and secured the award after leading the Browns to the playoffs.
-This year, three-time MVP Aaron Rodgers sits atop the odds board as he prepares to come back from his Achilles injury.
+This year, Kirk Cousins sits atop the odds board as he returns from his Achilles injury.

-We likely won't see a lot of movement in these odds until the season starts, but without further ado, here are the 2024-25 Comeback Player of the Year odds from the top sports betting apps in the US.
+With week five in the books, without further ado, here are the 2024-25 Comeback Player of the Year odds from the top sports betting apps in the US.

 NFL Comeback Player of the Year 2024-25 Betting Odds